 7 excellent tips FOR infant sun protection

 - Use a safe baby sunscreen.
 It is always wise to ask a doctor before using sunscreen on infants under 6 months.
 The American Academy of Dermatologists recommend that if adequate shade and clothing are not available, you may use a small amount on baby's face and hands to prevent sunburn.
 Most pediatricians recommend zinc oxide and titanium oxide physical sun blocks for infant sun protection before the age of 6 months.
 The sunblock needs to block both UVA and UVB rays.
-If you need help choosing a sunscreen go to our page with Infant Sun Protection clothingsafest sunscreen for babies.
+If you need help choosing a sunscreen go to our page: safest sunscreen for babies.